NathanielInman/kepler452b/README.md

   - Jump up to 4 tiles, has a cooldown of 4 rounds between uses
   - Costs 10EN
 3. **Lay Mine**
-  - Lay a mine on the ground that deals 2d20 damage when walked upon by enemies or player
+  - Lay a mine on the ground that deals 2d20 splash damage to a large area when walked upon by enemies or player
   - Costs 40EN

 #### Agent